ggsavin/voting-games/README.md

 TODO:
 - Commitment as another indicator.
 On average how often do agents change their votes.
 From Wolf to Villager?
 From Villager to wolf?
 Villager to Villager?
 Wolf to Wolf?
 - Make Jupyter Project Book more interactive
+- Bigger penalty for voting for dead players
+- Tianshou env?

 Ranking
 https://towardsdatascience.com/learning-to-rank-a-complete-guide-to-ranking-using-machine-learning-4c9688d370d4